Skip to content

 3. Retrieve the server's DoubleZero identity

 Review your DoubleZero Identity.
-This identity will be used to create the connection between your validator and DoubleZero
+This identity will be used to create the connection between your machine and DoubleZero

 doublezero address